Dr Pepper Pulled Pork (Crockpot) + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Dr Pepper pulled pork is incredibly moist, tender and delicious.
-Even better, this scrumptious BBQ meal is beyond easy to make with this crockpot pulled pork recipe!!
+Dr Pepper Pulled Pork is incredibly moist, tender, and delicious.
+Even better, this scrumptious BBQ meal is beyond simple to make with this easy pulled pork crock pot recipe!!

 titled (shown served on sesame seed bun) crockpot pulled pork recipe

-The best part is that the slow cooker does all of the hard work for you, so you can spend more time enjoying your guests or making side dishes to go with it.
+The best part is that the slow cooker does all of the hard work for you, so you can spend more time enjoying your guests or making side dishes to go with your Dr Pepper pulled pork.

 We always make Southern style macaroni salad, a big batch of slow cooker baked beans, and some creamy cucumber salad.